taeohkim98/Cyclist-Portfolio-from-Google-Data-Analytics/README.md

 In this capstone project, I apply this framework to the **Cyclistic case study**, with the goal of understanding rider behavior and providing data-driven marketing recommendations.
 Throughout the project, I use the tools introduced in the program—including **Google Sheets, SQL (BigQuery), R, and Tableau**—to clean, analyze, and visualize the data.
 This case study demonstrates my ability to follow a structured analytical process and communicate insights through clear visualizations and actionable recommendations.

+Although a suggested analysis workflow was provided in the case study, the data preparation and analysis approach was independently designed to address data inconsistencies and tool limitations encountered during the project.

 ---

 # Scenario